gtracy/memories/README.md

 periodic SMS notifications that delivers notes from the past

 ## background
-this app connects to a google sheet that stores daily diary entries i write via a google form. it dips into the archives everyday to deliver me a messaage as a reminder of gratitude, lessons learns and experiences gained.
+this app connects to a google sheet that stores daily diary entries i write via a google form. it dips into the archives everyday to deliver me a messaage as a reminder of gratitude, lessons learned and experiences gained.

 in its geekiest form, it's a lambda function with a datastore backed by google sheets and a UI built with twilio.

 ## configuration
-the app depends on two configuration files that store credentials and app settings to execute.
+the app depends on two configuration files that store credentials and app settings to execute. you need to update these with your own specifics if you want to be successful.

 ### google oauth
 the google api uses process.env.GOOGLE_APPLICATION_CREDENTIALS to point to your credential file.
 This should be the same json file you download from the [google console](https://support.google.com/googleapi/answer/6158862?hl=en).